GibsonLab-GT/eCROP-seq/README.md

 1) gRNA_assessment_hg19.py and gRNA_assessment_hg38.py

 File takes in a data frame titled SNP.csv with columns ‘RSID Chr’, ‘RSID BP’, and ‘Focal_RSID’ and outputs gRNA with a cut site within 10bp and GC content between 20-80.
-Output file with all information,  is labeled ‘SNP_list_test_1003.txt’ and will contain the columns: Focal_RSID, gRNA sequence, SNP-gRNA distance, Strand.
+Output file with all information,  is labeled ‘gRNA_to_process.txt’ and will contain the columns: Focal_RSID, gRNA sequence, SNP-gRNA distance, Strand.
+Another file label 'no_gRNA_SNP.csv' will contain SNP names without a gRNA fitting specified criteria.
 If positions in SNP.csv file are in GrCH37/Hg19 human reference genome format, use gRNA_assessment_hg19.py.
 If positions are in GrCH38/Hg38 human reference genome format, use gRNA_assessment_hg38.py.
 Run script with Python v 2.7.18 with the following command: python gRNA_assessment_hg19.py -i SNP.csv.

+2) Use bash commands listed in 'Formating_gRNA_to_process_file.md' to manipulate gRNA_to_process.txt into the right format.
+After step 5 rename columns OligoName and Sequence. 'gRNA_Modification.py' will take in this file as an input and output a 73bp oligonucleotide sequence for ordering.

 **Supplementing reference genome**